Facebook Google Plus Instagram LinkedIn Twitter

 • Removing the most spread-prone species

-• Protecting the most vulnerability land and features
+• Protecting the most vulnerable land and features

 • Cost effectiveness - a ratio of the area that can be controlled and the cost per hectare.